-The course is open to people who have had a primary breast cancer diagnosis and have finished their hospital based treatment.
+The course is open to people who have had a primary breast cancer diagnosis and have finished their hospital-based treatment.
 We ask that you are free to attend every week of the course.

-If you wish to attend, please speak to your breast care nurse/breast support worker who can refer you.
-Or for further information contact 0345 077 18 93 or visit breastcancernow.org/information-support/support-you/moving-forward
+If you wish to attend, please speak to your breast care nurse / breast support worker who can refer you.
+Or for further information contact 03450 771893 or visit the Breast Cancer Now Moving Forward (https://breastcancernow.org/information-support/support-you/moving-forward) web page.